Travel for family bonding

 Real vs virtual moments

 One last thing.
 Beautiful moments in our travel are for us to absorb and relive.
 In these digital days, we must curb the temptation of trying to record every moment for reliving them later and projecting them for others.
-For then we may miss to absorb the real moments forever.
+For then we may miss absorbing the real moments forever.
 Travelling creates unique moments.
 Those moments for the family are a treasure.
-Bonding happens only when we are present in those beautiful moments- without distraction and disturbances from the stress of everyday living.
+Bonding happens only when we are present in those beautiful moments — without distraction and disturbances from the stress of everyday living.

 Bon Voyage!